Jeff Fluhr: Career

 While at Stanford Graduate School of Business, Fluhr entered the annual business plan competition with Eric Baker (later of Viagogo).
-Fluhr and Baker devised the idea of a website named "NeedATicket.com", where the public could buy and sell tickets for sporting events and concerts.
-The idea was so promising that Fluhr and Baker co-founded StubHub in March 2000 and then Fluhr dropped out of Stanford after his first year.
-Fluhr and Baker sought out investors in the music and sports industries and by August 2000 had raised $600,000 of seed capital for the new company.
+They devised the idea of a website named "NeedATicket.com", where the public could buy and sell tickets for sporting events and concerts.
+The idea was so promising that in March 2000 they co-founded StubHub and then Fluhr dropped out of Stanford after his first year.
+They sought out investors in the music and sports industries and, by August 2000, had raised $600,000 of seed capital for the new company.

-In 2003, StubHub started running ads in Google.
+In 2003, StubHub started running advertisements on Google.
 By 2006, StubHub had nearly 200 employees, had sold about $200 million worth of tickets, and had sponsorship agreements with 17 professional and college sports teams.
 Fluhr sold StubHub in 2007 to eBay for $310 million.

 In late 2011, Fluhr launched Spreecast, a social video platform which brings people together for face-face conversation.
 Spreecast integrated with social networks such as Facebook and Twitter.
-The company closed their website on July 14, 2016.
+The company closed its website on 14 July 2016.

 Fluhr is a general partner of Craft.
-As an angel investor he has invested in technology companies since the 1990s, including Houzz, Twilio, Warby Parker and Zocdoc.
+As an angel investor he has invested in technology companies since the 1990s, including Houzz, Twilio, and Warby Parker.

 Fluhr has been the recipient of several awards including the San Francisco Business Times Forty Under 40 list, Sports Business Journal 's Forty Under 40 list and Entrepreneur Magazine 's 24 Best and Brightest Young Entrepreneurs.